Probate Q&A Series

 • Estimated value of the probate assets.

-• Any claim for family or widow’s allowance.
+• Any claim for year’s allowance.

 3. Bond and Oath Requirements